cdapio/cdap/cdap-docs/application-templates/source/etl/templates/transformations/projection.rst

 For example, suppose the transform is configured to drop field 'B' and rename field 'A' to 'B'.
 If the transform receives an input record with field 'A' assigned a value of 10, and field 'B' assigned a value of 20, input field 'B' will be dropped and input field 'A' will be renamed to 'B'.
-Thus the output record will contain a single field named 'B' assigned a value of 10.
+The output record will then contain a single field named 'B' with an assigned value of 10.

 .. rubric:: Use Case